cesarvr/blog/content/post/istio-2.md

 ### Incoming Request

-We should start by writing a server.
+We should start by writing a simple HTTP server.

 ```js
  let { HTTPServer } =  require('node-ambassador')